-Prior to her filmmaking career Ashleigh spent eight years working on foreign policy and cultural affairs for the Australian Department of Foreign Affairs and Trade (DFAT).
-During that time she contributed to public policy on security, human rights and climate change and represented Australia in Solomon Islands, Mexico and the US.
-Her final role with DFAT was as Director of Public Diplomacy at the Consulate-General in New York, where she was responsible for managing Australia's cultural and public affairs portfolios in the US Northeast.
+Prior to her filmmaking career Ashleigh spent eight years in the Australian foreign service, where she contributed to public policy on security, human rights and climate change and represented Australia in Solomon Islands, Mexico and the US.
+Her final role was Director of Public Diplomacy at the Australian Consulate-General in New York, where she was responsible for managing the cultural and public affairs portfolios.
 She speaks fluent Spanish.

 Ian Potter Cultural Trust Grant, 2018